devinkr/js-references-and-hof/README.md

 ### Functions as Values

 One of the things that makes JavaScript so powerful is that we can reference functions and treat them like values stored in a variable.
+You might hear this behavior referred to as [first-class functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), and it's a feature shared among other scripting languages like Python and PHP as well.

 The impact of this is we can: